-Celebrity couple JFK Jr. and Carolyn Bessette lived behind the facade of a perfect marriage, but the truth was far more real.
+Celebrity couple JFK Jr. and Carolyn Bessette lived behind the facade of a perfect marriage, but the truth was far more normal.

-Twenty years on from the tragic death of John F Kennedy Junior and his wife Carolyn in a plane crash, a book has been released examining the couple’s tempestuous relationship.
+Twenty years on from the tragic death of John F Kennedy Junior and his wife Carolyn in a plane crash, a book was released examining the couple’s tempestuous relationship.

-J Randy Taraborrelli’s "The Kennedy Heirs" studies the complexities of a marriage that appeared to be from a fairytale to the naked eye.
+J. Randy Taraborrelli’s "The Kennedy Heirs", published in 2019, studies the complexities of a marriage that appeared to be from a fairytale to the naked eye.

 JFK Jr. met Carolyn Bessette in the mid-90s and it was love at first sight for the son of the 35th President of the United States.

 Coming from one of the most famous families in America, it would be easy for Kennedy Jr. to be big-headed about his ancestry.
 According to Taraborrelli, however, he wanted his bride to be to “know him as other than the son of the president.”

 But even as a beautiful Calvin Klein publicist, Bessette struggled to deal with the lifestyle and the pressure associated with Kennedy’s extremely powerful family.